catphish/openuav/firmware/README.md

 ## TBS Source One V5 5" - 2206 Motors at 4S

-THIS TUNE IS STILL UNDERGOING TESTING
+THIS TUNE IS STILL UNDERGOING TESTING!

 ```
 Angle rate: 800
 Acro rate: 1500 (861 dps)